Conditions Updated 6/21/17

 Methow Valley Community Trail

-Out-and-back through the canyon is a good family ride.
-Best riding in the Spring and Fall.
-Rim and Bowen Traverse trails suffered significant erosion during recent rain events.
-Not currently recommended for riding.
+A great spring ride.
+In the summer months, grasses get tall and rattlesnakes are often out.
+Trail through the canyon is open, but expect erosion on the trail.
+The rim and Bowen Traverse trails suffered significant erosion during recent rain events.
+Expect to hike bike through washouts.
+Recommended for adventurous riders only!
 Discover Pass required to park on state lands.
 No pass required for riding.

 Rendezvous Basin Trails